denoland/deno_kv_oauth/README.md

 ### Get Started with [Fresh](https://fresh.deno.dev/)

-> Note: The minimum required version for plugins in Fresh is 1.3.0 If you're not
-> performing anything special in the sign-in, sign-out and callback handlers,
-> you can add the Fresh plugin to your project.
-This automatically handles
-> `GET /oauth/signin`, `GET /oauth/callback` and `GET /oauth/signout` routes.
+The minimum required version for plugins in Fresh is 1.3.0 If you're not performing anything special in the sign-in, sign-out and callback handlers, you can add the Fresh plugin to your project.
+This automatically handles `GET /oauth/signin`, `GET /oauth/callback` and `GET /oauth/signout` routes.

 1. Create your OAuth 2.0 application for your given provider.